-Created in response to community feedback, the Pathways to Language Vitality Program provides funding and support for community-led projects that revitalize First Nations languages in B.C. and help create new fluent speakers.
+The Pathways to Language Vitality (Pathways) Program provides funding and support for community-led projects that revitalize First Nations languages in B.C. and help create fluent speakers.

-The Pathways program offers three types of funding: Rise, Roots and Grow funding.
+Pathways offers three types of funding: Rise, Roots and Grow.
 Indigenous languages are deeply tied to the land.
 The Rise, Roots and Grow funding model reflects cycles of growth and the flourishing potential and developing spirit of language revitalization work within communities.

-- Rise funding ($15,000 – $100,000) for organizations with two years or less experience receiving FPCC language grants.
+- Rise – (up to $100,000) for organizations with up to two years of experience receiving FPCC language grants.
+These applicants are building stewardship practices for long-term language revitalization growth.
 This category includes funding for new applicants.
-These applicants are building stewardship practices for long-term language revitalization growth.

-- Roots funding ($100,000 – $175,000) for organizations with up to four years of experience receiving FPCC language grants.
+- Roots – (up to $175,000) for organizations with up to four years of experience receiving FPCC language grants.
 These applicants have absorbed the teachings from previous efforts and are nourishing strong roots for long-term community language goals.

-- Grow funding ($175,000 – $250,000) for organizations with 5+ years of experience receiving FPCC language grants.
+- Grow – (up to $250,000) for organizations with 5+ years of experience receiving FPCC language grants.
 These applicants have established language programs and practices and can steward complex plans with many moving parts to achieve community language revitalization goals.

-The program is made possible with funding from the First Peoples’ Cultural Foundation, the Ministry of Indigenous Relations and Reconciliation, and the Department of Canadian Heritage as a result of the Government of Canada’s Indigenous Languages Act.
+This program is made possible with funding from the Department of Canadian Heritage as a result of the Government of Canada’s Indigenous Languages Act.